yangshun/tech-interview-handbook/apps/website/contents/algorithms/graph.md

 - Adjacency list
 - Hash table of hash tables

-Using a hash table of hash table would be the simplest approach during algorithm interviews.
-It will be rare that you have to use adjacency matrix or list for graph questions during interviews.
+Using a hash table of hash tables would be the simplest approach during algorithm interviews.
+It will be rare that you have to use an adjacency matrix or list for graph questions during interviews.

 In algorithm interviews, graphs are commonly given in the input as 2D matrices where cells are the nodes and each cell can traverse to its adjacent cells (up/down/left/right).
 Hence it is important that you be familiar with traversing a 2D matrix.
 When traversing the matrix, always ensure that your current position is within the boundary of the matrix and has not been visited before.